hellej/HelPop/README.md

 Running the integration tests: `npm run cypress:open`

 ## Interactive web mapping with Mapbox GL & React
-This project also serves as a proof of concept of an interactive web mapping solution utilizing Mapbox GL and React.
+This project serves as a proof of concept of an interactive web mapping solution utilizing Mapbox GL and React.
 React framework (/library) facilitates building single page web applications (SPAs) with highly organized codebase.
 Hence, building an interactive web map application as React SPA enables structuring map components (e.g. layers, data, styles, map zoom, map tilt) in more modularized manner.
 Moreover, using redux store in an application such as this further clarifies the division between styles, data and logic of the mapping features.

 **Mapping features of the application apply the following concepts:**
 * Map layers (components) are children of the map component in the App.js
 * Map component passes the Mapbox map object as props to all of its children (map layers)
 * General functionality (e.g. adding layer to the map) is passed to all map layer components with higher order component (HOC) asMapLayer.js
-* Style, legend data, layer id and visibility of map layers are managed in reducer, whereas static GeoJSON data is imported directly to the map component (Demo2D & Demo3D)
+* Style, legend data, layer id and visibility of the map layers are managed in reducer, whereas static GeoJSON data is imported directly to the map component (Demo2D & Demo3D)
-  * Or: Style is created inside the map layer component and GeoJSON data is provided from the related reducer (AOI)
+  * Or: Style is created inside the map layer component and GeoJSON data is provided from the related reducer (AOI.js)

 ## SRC
 ```